Suffolk escort scam trial: Boss 'befriended businessman'

 Muldoon, who ran the scam from Spain, has already pleaded guilty to the same charges.

-He was investigated for three years by Suffolk Trading Standards after it received complaints from Muldoon's customers.'Very friendly'
+He was investigated for three years by Suffolk Trading Standards after it received complaints from Muldoon's customers.

 The jury heard Muldoon befriended Bell and allowed him to stay in his villa on "four or five occasions".